All insights

 Applying the framework to Dunearn House

 Now put Dunearn House's known numbers into the machine.
 The land was won at S$491,454,208, or S$1,410.01 psf per plot ratio, with nine bidders and the second placed bid, from CDL, only 3.7% below, per COS.sg.
 From that land cost, COS.sg estimates a developer breakeven of approximately S$2,558 psf and observes that land alone equals 48.6% of the launch psf at a S$2,900 launch price, making lower pricing economically unviable.
-In plain terms: hoping for a S$2,600 psf launch is hoping the developer sells at roughly its own cost.
-The analyst consensus of S$2,900 to S$3,100 psf exists because the land math permits nothing much cheaper.
+In plain terms: hoping for a S$2,600 psf launch was hoping the developer would sell at roughly its own cost.
+The pre launch analyst consensus of S$2,900 to S$3,100 psf existed because the land math permitted nothing much cheaper, and Dunearn House launched at S$3,140 psf average, above the top of that range.

 So the buyer's real decision is not whether Dunearn House is priced high.
 It is where within the range their specific unit lands, and what has to happen for an exit above it.
 Three observations from the comps: